noahzark/Xlsx2Json/README.md

 #### Arguments

 * The first argument is the Excel filename
-* The second argument it the sheet you want to export to json
+* The second argument is the sheet you want to export to json
 * The third argument indicates whether show the sheet names in generated json or not, will be set to false if omitted

 e.g.